Love

 The Role of Leaders

 It might feel naive to talk about love and spirituality in the same sentence these days, given how religious leaders in 21st century America often use their power of persuasion toward non-inclusive and detrimental ends.
 Some religious leaders emphasize dogma over compassion, and tribe-like behavior is showing up in many religious circles.
-Big polarizing issues make it hard for people to talk to each other, let alone love each other.
+Big polarizing issues make it hard for people to talk to one another, let alone love each other.
 A religion and spirituality that lacks love can stoke the fires of discord, and without forgiveness, hurt people hurt people.

 Building more love

 According to a recent article published by the John Templeton Foundation, Without Love We Perish, love is essential for human beings.
 People thrive when they experience love and when they can live out love as themselves, using their strengths and abilities to help others.
-But living out love is a practice that requires self-awareness and emotion regulation, the ability to take the perspective of others, and the ability to live day by day in a manner that reflects our deepest held beliefs and values.
+But living out love is a practice that requires self-awareness and emotion regulation, the ability to take the perspective of others, and the ability to live day-by-day in a manner that reflects our deepest held beliefs and values

 The Thrive Center’s model of Spiritual Health shines a light on the facets of our spirituality that we can engage to help us practice love.
-If we want a better world, we have to not only love those that are easy to love, but also love our enemies.
+If we want a better world, we have to love those who are easy to love and also love our enemies.
 This is the work of spiritual life.
-We aim to support a spirituality where the focus is love.
+Love isn’t just a feeling.
+It’s something that we practice and offer and seek.
+If must become central in our spiritual practices.
+Leaders should reflect on themselves as beloved and cultivate their capacities and strengths around love with the intention to vision and grow loving communities.
+The world needs this kind of visionary love.

 If you and your communities want to develop capacities for love, try some of these practices.